Load The Translations

 The I18nKeys struct

-This generated struct represent the structure of your translations, with each translation key being a key in this struct.
+This generated struct represents the structure of your translations, with each translation key being a key in this struct.

-It contain an associated constant for each locale, where every field is populated with the values for the locale.
+It contains an associated constant for each locale, where every field is populated with the values for the locale.

 en.json